Mdrafi4632/web102_prework/README.md

 The following **required** functionality is completed:

-* ✅ The introduction section explains the background of the company and how many games remain unfunded.
+* ✅ The introduction section explains the company's background and how many games remain unfunded.
-* ✅ The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* ✅ The Stats section includes information about the total contributions and dollars raised and the top two most funded games.
 * ✅ The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* ✅ The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* ✅ The Our Games section has three buttons allowing the user to display only unfunded games, funded games, or all games.

 The following **optional** features are implemented:
-* ✅ List anything else that you can get done to improve the app functionality!
+* ✅ List anything else you can do to improve the app functionality!
 * ✅ Added a search bar for users to search for specific games by name.
 * ✅ Added a scroll-to-top button for improved navigation and user experience.
 * ✅ Enhanced the CSS with visually appealing customizations (bold tiles, center-aligned sections, hover effects).